Emergency Medicine Research

-Click here for more information regarding conducting research in our EDs.
+Click here for more information regarding the EDRA Program.

 Research Funding and Academic Productivity

 The Department of Emergency Medicine at the University of Rochester is proud of the level of extramural funding and academic productivity of our faculty.
-The department ranks nationally in the top 10 emergency medicine departments for NIH funding annually and also receives funding from local, state, federal and private foundation grants.
+The department ranks nationally in the top 10 emergency medicine departments for NIH funding annually and has also received funding from local, state, federal and private foundation grants.

 Our faculty publish numerous peer-reviewed journal articles each year.
-Click here for current publications and abstracts,or browse to the specific research interest pages in the welcome message above.
+Click here for current publications or browse to the specific research interest pages in the welcome message above.

 - December 2014